jnozzi/cocoadev.com/SiteContent/General/NSSplitView.markdown

 The standard behavior in NSSplitView when the splitview itself is resized, is to proporitonally add or subtract to the size of each subview.
 In a vertical splitview with two subviews, if the left subview is 20% of the width of the subview, when the splitview is resized to be 100 points wider, the left subview will be made 20 points wider and the right subview will be made 80 points wider.

 In some scenarios this default behavior is undesirable.
 For example, in a classic sidebar-mainview layout, when resizing the window, the sidebar width shouldn't change at all but with the standard NSSplitView behavior, it would be.
-To change this behavior the delegate can implement <code>splitView:resizeSubviewsWithOldSize:</code>.
+To change this behavior the delegate can implement     splitView:resizeSubviewsWithOldSize:.
 By implementing this method, the delegate assume complete responsibility for subview layout when the splitview is resized, and thus can implement any behavior, such as only resizing the main view and leaving the sidebar width alone.

 For open source code implenting multiple custom resizing behaviors, see [https://github.com/swillits/AGNSSplitView AGNSSplitViewDelegate].
 For a simple example of priority-based resizing, see  [http://cocoawithlove.com/2009/09/nssplitview-delegate-for-priority-based.html this post on CocoaWithLove].